wpernath/ocpdev-book/using-the-examples/Using the Examples discussed in this book.md

 	-p <reg-password>
 ```

 This starts the development pipeline as discussed in chapter 5.
 Whenever the pipeline is successfully executed, you should see an updated message on the `person-service-config` Git repository.
-And you should see that ArgoCD has initiated a synchronization process, which ends with a redeployment of the quarkus application.
+And you should see that ArgoCD has initiated a synchronization process, which ends with a redeployment of the Quarkus application.

 To start the staging pipeline, call
 ```bash